-From online classes to walks in the park, here’s our expert tips to help start your postnatal fitness journey
+From baby yoga to walks in the park, here are our expert tips to kickstart your postnatal fitness journey

-Exercise will naturally slip down the priority list after having a baby, which is only natural and to be expected.
+It’s only natural that exercise slips down the priority list after having a baby.
 Your sleep-deprived time is spent concentrating on burping rather than burpees.
 But gentle activity can be a valuable component in your new mum self-care toolkit – it helps relieve stress, can improve sleep and boost mood and energy levels, while helping you to build the strength and endurance you’ll need for life as a parent.

 ‘At a time that is scary, exhilarating, emotional and often stressful, it is important to find an activity that releases endorphins and makes you feel that you are doing something for you and not just your baby,’ says pre- and postnatal exercise specialist Belle Amooty, founder of Buggy Belles.
 ‘While exercise can help with weight loss, the psychological benefits tend to become more important to new mums than the physical benefits.’

-Mum-and-baby (or dad-and-baby) exercise classes can really help with bonding, too.
-And with the first week of October marking International Babywearing Week, what better time to start?
-If you can't make it out to a local class right now, don't worry – there are plenty of things you can do closer to home, from live streams to getting a sweat on in your local park.
+Mum-(or dad-)and-baby exercise classes can really help with bonding, too.
+If you can’t make it out to a local class right now, don’t worry – there are plenty of things you can do closer to home, from live online classes to getting a sweat on in your local park.
 Below, you’ll find some of our favourite baby-friendly workouts, with expert tips to get you started.

-‘Once you have been signed off by your doctor at your 6-8 week check, you’re set to start, but it’s best to wait 10 weeks after a C-section to allow the body a bit more time to heal,’ she adds.
-‘Resistance training with light weights and high reps, postnatal Pilates and yoga can all be undertaken at this stage, but please make sure that your teacher is postnatal qualified.’
+She advises not starting exercise until you have been signed off by your doctor at your 6-8 week check, or waiting until 10 weeks after a C-section to allow the body a bit more time to heal.
+‘Resistance training with light weights and high reps, postnatal Pilates and yoga can all be undertaken at this stage, but please make sure that your teacher is postnatal qualified,’ she says.

-Belle is now running a reduced summer schedule in London's Clissold Park and Highbury Fields, but if there aren’t any classes on near you, there are still plenty of benefits to be had from rolling solo.
+Belle is now running a reduced summer schedule in London’s Clissold Park and Highbury Fields, but if you can’t find any classes near you, there are still plenty of benefits to be had from rolling solo.
 Try Belle’s top tips for turning your daily walk into a workout.

 Babywearing workouts are growing in popularity, with research pointing to numerous benefits for mum and baby.
 ‘The benefits for mental health are huge,’ notes CARiFiT founder and dad-of-two Vern Hill.
 ‘CARiFiT participants report feeling happier, more available and better able to cope with the demands of parenting, and having more energy to interact with their babies.’

-Developed in collaboration with doctors, physiotherapists and postnatal fitness experts, CARiFiT provides a 9-month cardio and resistance interval programme suitable for mums with babies aged 6 weeks to 18-months-old.
-Live CARiFiT classes are now running in London and Kent, while livestream and on-demand classes continue online.
+Developed in collaboration with doctors, physiotherapists and postnatal fitness experts, CARiFiT provides a cardio and resistance interval programme suitable for mums with babies aged 6 weeks to 18-months-old.
+Live CARiFiT classes are now running in London, while livestream and on-demand classes continue online.
 To take part, you’ll need a sturdy baby carrier (Vern recommends the Ergobaby Omni 360).
-A Pilates hoop (or small sofa cushion) and light hand weights (or tins of beans) are optional.
-For a taste of what's involved, try this online CARiFiT workout created in collaboration with The Body Coach.
+A Pilates ring (or small sofa cushion) and light hand weights (or tins of beans) are optional.
+For a taste of what’s involved, try this online CARiFiT workout created in collaboration with The Body Coach.

 ‘Babywearing strengthens the bond between mum and baby, stabilises baby’s heart rate and body temperature, promotes calmness and encourages optimal physical and emotional development, including early language and neural development and respiratory and gastrointestinal health,’ adds Mamma Method co-founder and mum-of-two Camilla Hollweck.
 ‘It can also boost breast milk production – and the added weight of baby provides an extra challenge for mum!’